-The first thing I did was define my target audience and researched where they hung out online.
-Then I looked around at other blogs, noted what I didn’t like, and set my blog up as the total opposite.
+The first thing I did was figure out my target audience and researched where they hung out online.
+Then I looked around at other blogs, made notes of what I didn’t like, and set up my blog as the total opposite.
 I also was active on Twitter for two months before my blog launched, getting to know other bloggers and sharing their posts.
 So when I launched the blog, I already had some Twitter friends as readers.

 Creating the Best Content I Can